-GOAL 6: PARK LANDS AND FACILITIES SHOULD BE CONNECTED BY CORRIDORS AND MULTIPLE MEANS OF TRANSPORTATION AND ACCESSIBLE TO THE WIDEST POSSIBLE SPECTRUM OF PARK PATRONS.

-CON POLICY 1: Ensure that parks with recreation facilities are accessible to the public.

-- 1. Locate, design and construct parks with recreational facilities on existing and planned connectivity and transportation corridors so that they are accessible to the communities and user groups they serve by multiple means of non-motorized and motorized transportation. - 2.
-At the time of rezoning and special use permit, ensure adequate pedestrian access to the nearest neighborhood parks. - 3.
-Coordinate interagency planning efforts to implement a countywide, comprehensive trails and greenways system-including trails for pedestrian, nonmotorized vehicles, and horses under saddle and on harness.
+3. Network and partner with other groups and organizations such as the future Virginia science museum at Occoquan, the Marine Corps Museum, the National Park Service, the Bull Run Mountains Conservancy and others to provide resource education and foster stewardship.
+GOA AL 6: PARK LANDS AND FACILITIES SHOULD BE CONNECTED BY CORRIDORS AND The corridors concept is TIPLE MEANS OF TRANSPORTATION AND ACCESSIBLE TO THE WIDEST POSSIBLE better handled in the SPE(CTRUM OF PARK PATRONS. open space section.
+CON POLICY 1 : Ensure that parks with recreation facilities are accessible to the public.
+Actic on Strategies: 1.
+Locate, design and construct parks with recreational facilities on existing and planned connectivity and transportation corridors so that they are accessible to the communities and user groups they serve by multiple means of non-motorized and motorized transportation.
+2. At the time of rezoning and special use permit, ensure adequate pedestrian access to the nearest neighborhood parks. neignoomood parks.
+3. Coordinate interagency planning efforts to implement a countywide, comprehensive trails and greenways system including trails for pedestrian, non-motorized vehicles, and horses under saddle and on harness.
 Connectivity between parks via trails, sidewalks, greenways, and linear corridors shall be encouraged.

-4. Dedications of public park sites and facilities shall be readily accessible to the general public and not just to residents of a proposed development.
+4. Dedications of public park sites and facilities shall be readily accessible to the general public and Unnecessary.
+See not just to residents of a proposed development. definition of public park.